 Recovery after body contouring surgery

 Depending on the extent of fat that is removed, or the number of areas treated, patients can usually return to work and normal activities a week after liposuction.
-The recovery after an abdominoplasty is often similar to that after a C-section.
+Following an abdominoplasty at our London clinic, the recovery process is often similar to that after a C-section.
 Most return to work and resume normal activities between two and four weeks after surgery.

 Mr Alex Karidis will recommend you wear compression garments for up to two months as it helps to reduce swelling.
 Most of this swelling will subside between two to three months, but you may have residual swelling for over a year.